tomaka/rouille/multipart/examples/README.md

 ---------------------------------
 Author: [iamsebastian][iamsebastian]

-How you could use this multipart crate to handle multipart uploads in [nickel.rs](https://nickel.rs).
+This example shows how to use `multipart` to handle multipart uploads in [nickel.rs](https://nickel.rs).

 ```
 $ cargo run --example nickel --features nickel